 After flood damage has occurred and it is safe to return to your home, the first thing to do is file a claim, or first notice of loss with your insurer.
 You can file a claim through one of the following options:

-- Report online at MyFlood.com if you have a flood insurance policy with one of these Providers, or
+- Report online at your Insured Portal if you have a flood insurance policy with one of our carriers, or

-- Contact your agent to report a flood insurance claim, or
+- Contact your agent to report a flood insurance claim

 It is very important to ensure that you record proof of flood damages to your property.
 However, before you do so, please ensure that it is safe to enter your building.
 Once you are sure it is safe, take as many pictures and videos of your flood-damaged property as possible.
 It is important to capture both inside and outside your building.